 If you have already arrived in Venice, you may find that you can’t reach certain areas in town for a couple of hours.
 Acqua alta usually doesn’t last longer than a few hours !!
 You might also need to walk on passerelle – wooden planks above the water.
 It may be trickier when you arrive in Venice during acqua alta.
 In that case you may find that you can’t go beyond Fondamente Nove because the San Zaccaria stop next to Piazza San Marco is flooded.
 Public transport usually works during acqua alta, but it may not reach all parts of Venice.

-Does Venice have enough hotels to host her 25 million visitors a year?
+Does Venice have enough hotels to host her 30 million+ visitors a year?

 In the very high season, for the Carnival weekends, during Biennale and regattas events, hotel rooms in town are short.
 Yet you could stay on the mainland (Mestre) or at the Cavallino peninsula near Iesolo in summer.
 You should find your perfect room if you book a few months ahead.
 That’s also important to take into account if you are planning to stay in Venice for longer than one week.

 Italian, of course, but also a dialect of the ancient language of Venice.
 This language is called Venessian, a Romance language just like Italian or Spanish are.
-This dialect is still spoken in families while all the street signs in Venice are written in Venessian.
-Our blog has a focus on this language and in our culinary ecourses (available from spring 2017), we will include material for you to learn the basics of our language.
+This dialect is still spoken in families while all the street signs in Venice are in Venessian.
+Our blog has a focus on this language and in our culinary ecourses we will include lessons for you to learn the basics of our language.

 What does Venetian fashion look like?
 Is there a special trend?